JanGolle/slim-symfony-container/README.md

 ```

-**`NOTE: In your config file you can just override default SLIM settings with your custom values.. or not, it's up to you :) All SLIM necessary settings will be applied to container injection with your params or not.`**
+**NOTE:** You can override default SLIM settings in your config file with your custom values.. or not, it's up to you :) All SLIM necessary settings will be applied to container injection with your params or not.

 # Custom wrapper class